East Lansing girls stop red-hot Grand Ledge

 “It seemed like tonight … it felt like the girls, collectively, were more confident,” Trojans coach Rob Smith said.
 “Whenever you face adversity like we have, and you deal with it head-on … then you have the opportunity to be a champion.”

 Grand Ledge looked as if it was on the way to add to its win streak after a strong first quarter.
 Sophomore guard Mackenzie Todd scored seven of her nine points in the opening quarter.
-Her three as the first eight minutes expired handed the Comets a one-point lead going into the second quarter.
+Her 3-pointer as the first eight minutes expired handed the Comets a two-point lead going into the second quarter.

 Grand Ledge’s Courtney Sharland also scored nine points, and Andrea Kinloch added eight.